Chiu Lut Sau Memorial Secondary School

-The school is to provide students with a balanced education aimed at excellence in moral, intellectual, physical, interpersonal and aesthetic development and at fulfillment of the school motto – Wisdom, Virtue, Honesty and Progress, whereby they can achieve self-actualization in all respects throughout their lives and as leaders of tomorrow.

 Principals

 Lut Sau Hall

 Lut Sau Hall is the official school hall of the school.
 In the past, it was also used as a local community hall for cultural performances.
 In early 2000s, the state of community hall was ended after the opening of Yuen Long Theatre near the school.
 The hall was renovated in 2016.

 Class system

 Before the New Senior Secondary Curriculum (NSS Curriculum) was imposed in 2012, the school provided both secondary education and matriculation.
 For Form 1 – 5, there were 5 classes (A – E) in each form.
 For Form 6 – 7, there were 2 classes (A and S) in each form.
 'A' stands for Arts stream while 'S' stands for Science stream.